balenaltd/handbook/Flowdock.md

 * pub - Anything goes.
 Nothing particularly good, except the meeting announcements and the occasional all-company announcement

 Note that we create other rooms from time to time that are project-specific or related to a specific activity.
 If you're in one of those, you'll know what they're for.

+##hashtags
+Flowdock supports #hashtags and we find it very useful to use them when we don’t want anything important to get lost into the sea of conversations.
+That’s why we use specific hashtags in to our messages in order to be able to talk about it at the appropriate meeting.
+When one of the following hashtags are typed into a message, an email is sent to a specific address which can be seen in one of Front’s inboxes.

+So, a:
+* #architecture sends an email to Front’s D/Architecture inbox and will be discussed at the Architecture Call
+* #blog, #writeup or #toblogfor sends an email to Front’s M/Blog inbox as an idea for the resin blog
+* #devops sends an email to Front’s D/Devops inbox and will be discussed at the DevOps Call
+* #devices sends an email to Front’s D/Devices inbox and will be discussed at the Devices Call
+* #docs sends an email to Front’s S/Docs inbox
+* #newsletter sends an email to Front’s M/Newsletter inbox as an idea that could make it to the resin newsletter
+* #incident or #reliability sends an email to Front’s D/Reliability inbox
+* #processfail, #processincident or #process sends an email to Front’s /Process inbox and will be discussed at the Process Call.

+Please keep in mind that the message that contains the hashtag should have all the info of the incident.
+Sterile hashtags with up-arrows won’t work.